How to earn more as a portfolio GP

 Dr Claire Davies

-Network Locum (now Lantum) is a GP app and website for connecting directly with practices old and new, and managing all session related admin.
+Lantum is a GP app and website for connecting directly with practices old and new, and managing all session-related admin.

 We work alongside the NHS who recognise our tech as a solution to efficiently connecting supply and demand.
 We are a GP-led health tech start-up whose mission is to support and empower GPs throughout their profession.
 Join us today.